Throughout history, few names have inspired such terror as "Tamerlane."

 The child's father, Taragay, was the chief of the Barlas tribe.
 The Barlas were of mixed Mongolian and Turkic ancestry, descended from the hordes of Genghis Khan and the earlier inhabitants of Transoxiana.
 Unlike their nomadic ancestors, the Barlas were settled agriculturalists and traders.

-Ahmad ibn Muhammad ibn Arabshah's 14th century biography, "Tamerlane or Timur: The Great Amir," stated that Timur was descended from Genghis Khan on his mother's side; this probably is not true.
+Ahmad ibn Muhammad ibn Arabshah's 14th century biography, "Tamerlane or Timur: The Great Amir," states that Timur was descended from Genghis Khan on his mother's side; it is not entirely clear whether that is true.

 Disputed Causes of Timur's Lameness: